 13. Ask to be excused when done

 Sometimes, adults like to sit around the table and continue talking after the meal.
 This mostly happens when friends or other guests are around.
 Teach your child not to sit around listening to the conversation.
 Once they are done, they should ask to be excused and leave the table, preferably with their empty plates.
 Teach them good communication skills to manage this task easily.

 At home, inculcate the habit of picking up their own plates after a meal.
 If you are out for a meal at someone’s house, teach your child to help lay the food or clean up after the meal.

 This could be a bit tricky for children as they are not sure how much they can eat.
 Children waste food for various reasons.
 They could be fussy eaters, or they could have been starving and served themselves more than they can eat.
 Teach your child to take small quantities at a time.
 If they are still hungry or like the food, tell them they can ask for more.
 Teach your child to respect food.

 Basic table manners for kids can be taught from as early as 18 months.
 It will save you from embarrassment when you take your child to a family dinner, restaurant, or other social gatherings.
 Washing hands before and after each meal, waiting for everyone at the table before beginning to eat food, and eating silently are simple yet essential table manners that you should teach your children.
 Also, educate your child that talking with a full mouth and playing with or wasting food are frowned upon.
-Instilling these manners in your children from a young age will help them imbibe them better.
+Some families may have certain traditions according to their culture.
+Teach your children to respect them.
+Instilling these manners and family values in your children from a young age will help them imbibe better.